quidphp/core/README.md

     - [En](src/Lang/En.php) | English language content used by this namespace
     - [Fr](src/Lang/Fr.php) | French language content used by this namespace
     - [_overload](src/Lang/_overload.php) | Trait which implements the overload logic for the lang classes
-- [Nav](src/Nav.php) | Class for storing route navigation-related data
+- [Nav](src/Nav.php) | Extended class for storing route navigation-related data
 - [Redirection](src/Redirection.php) | Extended class managing a URI redirection array
 - [Request](src/Request.php) | Extended class with methods to manage an HTTP request
 - [RequestHistory](src/RequestHistory.php) | Extended class for a collection containing a history of requests
 - [Response](src/Response.php) | Extended class with methods to manage an HTTP response
 - [Role](src/Role.php) | Extended abstract class that provides more advanced logic for a role
     - [Admin](src/Role/Admin.php) | Class which contains the default configuration for the admin role
-    - [Contributor](src/Role/Contributor.php) | Class which contains the default configuration for the contributor role (disabled per default)
-    - [Cron](src/Role/Cron.php) | Class which contains the default configuration for the cron role (disabled per default)
+    - [Cron](src/Role/Cron.php) | Class which contains the default configuration for the cron role
-    - [Editor](src/Role/Editor.php) | Class which contains the default configuration for the editor role
     - [Nobody](src/Role/Nobody.php) | Class that issues default configuration for the nobody role
-    - [Shared](src/Role/Shared.php) | Class that contains the default configuration for the shared role (disabled per default)
+    - [Shared](src/Role/Shared.php) | Class that contains the default configuration for the shared role
-    - [SubAdmin](src/Role/SubAdmin.php) | Class that contains the default configuration for the subAdmin role (disabled per default)
-    - [User](src/Role/User.php) | Class that contains the default configuration for the user role (disabled per default)
+    - [User](src/Role/User.php) | Class that contains the default configuration for the user role
 - [Roles](src/Roles.php) | Extended class for a collection containing many roles
 - [Route](src/Route.php) | Extended abstract class for a route that acts as both a View and a Controller
     - [Account](src/Route/Account.php) | Abstract class for an account route